 Classroom lessons and supplementary programs promote: 1) personal responsibility for lifelong health, 2) respect for and promotion of the health of others, 3) understanding of the process of growth and development, and 4) informed use of health-related information, products, and services.
-These lessons may occur either within the physical classroom or virtually, through SFUSD’s Distance Learning platform.

 All students in grades 7 to 12 receive comprehensive sexual health education and HIV prevention education at least once in middle grades and once in high school.
 (CA Healthy Youth Act AB 239)

 The following section describes age-appropriate concepts and supplementary programs presented at elementary school, middle school, and high school levels.
 The written and audiovisual educational materials used in comprehensive sexual health and HIV/AIDS prevention education are available for inspection.
 An overview of curriculum and other health-related resources and programs can be viewed at www.sfusd.edu/health-education.